Father of missing 1-year-old Connecticut girl arrested on weapons charges

 CLICK HERE FOR THE FOX NEWS APP

-“We desperately need anyone that might be with baby Vanessa to keep her safe, unharmed, and to get her back to us quickly,” Vanessa’s aunt told the news conference.
+“We desperately need anyone that might be with baby Vanessa to keep her safe, unharmed, and to get her back to us quickly,” Vanessa’s maternal aunt told the news conference.
 Local media identified the aunt as Anna.